KEggensperger/keggensperger.github.io/_pages/about.md

 ====

 <ul>
+  <li> May'26 · 👋 Welcome our new group member: Hendrik Weißenfels! </li>
   <li> Apr'26 · 📣 Application is open for the 6th edition of our <a href="https://automlschool.org">"AutoML School"</a>.
-This edition will take place at TU Dortmund, July 27th-31st, with Matthias Feurer being the main organizer.
+This edition will take place at TU Dortmund, July 27th-31st, with Matthias Feurer being the main local organizer.
 Deadline: April 15th 2026</li>
   <li> Feb'26 · 📓 I will offer a seminar on <a href="https://keggensperger.github.io/teaching/2026-summer-seminar">Adapting and Fine-Tuning Foundation Models</a>.</li>
   <li> Dec'25 · 👋 Meet us at NeurIPS, EurIPS and the ELLIS Unconference: <a href="https://arxiv.org/abs/2505.05226?">Put CASH on Bandits: A Max K-Armed Problem for Automated Machine Learning</a> at NeurIPs, "AutoML for Simulation-based Inference" at <a href="https://sites.google.com/view/amortizedprobml/">Amortized ProbML</a>, "TabPFN-Wide: Continued Pre-Training for Extreme Feature Counts" at <a href="https://sites.google.com/view/eurips25-ai-td/home">AI for Tabular Data</a> and "Towards Understanding Layer Contributions in Tabular In-Context Learning Models" at <a href="https://sites.google.com/view/eurips25-ai-td/home">AI for Tabular Data</a>.</li>
 </ul>